What is a real estate investment trust?

 While publicly-traded REITs are highly regulated, privately held, non-traded ones are not, leaving them open to investment fraud and scams.

-- Checking in the with Securities Investment Commission
+- Checking in with the Securities Investment Commission

 - Due diligence – request as much detail as possible